jessesadler/debkeepr/README.md

 Humanities and the practices of reproducible research.
-The package makes it possible for historical non-decimal currencies to behave like decimalized numeric values through the implementation of the `deb_lsd` and `deb_decimal` vector classes.
-These classes are based on the infrastructure provided by the [vctrs package](https://vctrs.r-lib.org/). `debkkeepr` simplifies the process of performing arithmetic calculations with non-decimal currencies — such
+The package makes it possible for historical non-decimal currencies to behave like decimalized numeric values through the implementation of the `deb_lsd` and `deb_decimal` vector classes or types.
+These types are based on the infrastructure provided by the [vctrs package](https://vctrs.r-lib.org/). `debkkeepr` simplifies the process of performing arithmetic calculations with non-decimal currencies — such